TACC/launcher/README.md

-# Launcher: a simple utility for submitting multiple serial applications simultaneously
+# Launcher
+Launcher is a utility for performing simple, data parallel, high throughput computing (HTC) workflows on clusters, massively parallel processor (MPP) systems, workgroups of computers, and personal machines.

 ## Quickstart